 Whether you’re looking for short term loans to cover the costs after a recent car breakdown or you’re looking to buy your first car, purchasing a car via a finance programme could help to relieve the financial pressure considerably.
 Here, we’re digging deeper into why a car finance program may be the right option for you.

 If you’re on a restricted budget but are in need of a new or first car, a finance scheme could make it more accessible and affordable.
-There are a number of different finance schemes available, including hire purchase, loans, leases, personal contract purchases and more, each of which may appeal to some budgets or incomes more than others.
+There are a number of different finance schemes available, including hire purchase, loans, loan without a guarantor in the UK, leases, personal contract purchases and more, each of which may appeal to some budgets or incomes more than others.

 - Hire Purchase – Hire purchases, also known as instalment plans, see the price of the asset paid off in instalments (plus interest).

 - Loans – In these cases, you will be taking out a loan to pay off the full cost of the car, before paying back the loan amount in instalments (plus interest)

 - Leases – Leasing cars will allow you to pay for and drive the car for (usually) three years, but you won’t own the car at the end.
 You can, however, start another lease with a new car.
 These can often work out more expensive, however.

 - Personal Contract Purchases – Similar to leasing, you’ll pay off instalments for the car and at the end of the contract, you can choose to either make a final payment to own the car, or hand it back.

 You’ll also need to look into drivability, the overall cost of the car, how long it will take to pay off, insurance costs and interest rates too.
 Finance schemes can be a way to spread out the costs over 12, 18, 24 and sometimes 36 month periods dependant on the company.
 Interest will build up over time and so while the monthly cost may be lower on longer-term schemes, the overall cost will likely be higher.